Sube a mi Motora

-Sube a mi Motora (commonly referred as Súbete a mi Moto) is song by Menudo from their 1981 album Quiero Ser.
-It became arguably the album's most popular song, topping the charts in Puerto Rico, Mexico and Venezuela.
+"Sube a mi Motora" (commonly referred as "Súbete a mi Moto") is a song by Menudo from their 1981 album Quiero Ser.
+It became arguably the album's most popular song, topping the charts in Puerto Rico, Mexico, and Venezuela.
 It is considered by many Menudo fans to have been the group's best song ever and their signature song.
 Rene Farrait was the lead singer for this song.